-Clinical Dress Code
+Clinical and Experiential Dress Code

-The uniform is a means of identifying nursing students who are enrolled in the Traditional Prelicensure Clinical Nursing Program or Accelerated BSN.
+The uniform is a means of identifying nursing students who are enrolled in any Prelicensure Nursing Program (Traditional, Accelerated, or MEPN).
 In all clinical settings, the Edson College of Nursing and Health Innovation students must be clearly identifiable as Arizona State University students for their own protection.